hbctraining/DGE_workshop_salmon_online/lessons/01b_DGE_setup_and_overview.md

 ```

+> **NOTE**: Until recently, the standard approach for RNA-seq analysis had been to map our reads using a splice-aware aligner (i.e STAR) and then use the resulting BAM files as input to counting tools like [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) and [htseq-count](https://htseq.readthedocs.io/en/release_0.11.1/count.html) to obtain our final expression matrix.
+The field has now moved towards using lightweight alignment tools like Salmon as standard practice.
+If you are still working with data generated using the older standard approach we have some [materials linked here](https://hbctraining.github.io/DGE_workshop/schedule/1.5-day.htmll) on **using DESeq2 with a raw count matrix as your starting point**.

 ### Creating metadata

 Of great importance is keeping track of the information about our data.
 At minimum, we need to atleast **have a file which maps our samples to the corresponding sample groups that we are investigating**.
 We will use the columns headers from the counts matrix as the row names of our metadata file and have single column to identify each sample as "MOV10_overexpression", "MOV10_knockdown", or "control".